prashantp26/dnet/README.md

 # C#/.Net + Blazor

 > [!note]
-> As a project, it is essentially the foundations for a homebrew ORM - a simple learning WIP tool.
+> As a project, this is essentially the foundations for a homebrew ORM - a simple learning WIP tool.
 > Bullet items with ~~strikethrough~~ represent unfinished tasks.

 ```mermaid